-Mushroom are tasty fungi.
-But the question is can you identity edible mushroom grown in the wild.
+Mushrooms are tasty fungi.
+But the question is can you identify edible mushrooms grown in the wild?
 Some are edible but most of them are poisonous.

-Every year, many have lost their lives or even hospitalized after consuming such mushroom.
-If we are not 100 per cent sure, don’t touch them.
-Consult the locals or elders who knows better than you.
+Every year, many have lost their lives or even been hospitalized after consuming such mushrooms.
+If we are not 100 percent sure, don’t touch them.
+Consult the locals or elders who know better than you.

-It is not wise enough to unnecessary take risk.
-More than 1000 of wild mushrooms are grown around us.
-Most of them are edible, only few are poisonous.
+It is not wise enough to unnecessary take risks.
+More than 1000 wild mushrooms are grown around us.
+Most of them are edible, and only a few are poisonous.

-Here in Manipur, hunting for edible mushroom is carried out in team.
+Here in Manipur, hunting for edible mushrooms is carried out in teams.
 The team consists of local, mushroom experts and fungi lovers.
 They collect the mushroom and sorted out which are edible and destroyed those which are harmful.

 This is done mainly to prevent the innocent people from the poisonous mushroom.
 Those who can’t differentiate between edible and poisonous mushroom will pluck those and cause troubles.

 Just to save lives, they are destroyed, which is the only option.